-It is the soil, or other type of grow media, which provides the nutrients crops absorb via their root system.
-Grow mediums also help dissolve gases and facilitate absorption of nutrients.
+It is the soil, or any other type of growing media, which provides the nutrients crops absorb via their root system.
+Grow mediums also help dissolve gases and facilitate the absorption of nutrients.
 Let’s take a closer look at each of these gardening methods.

 Crops are often grown in soil, either in containers or out in the field.
 Containers are used for growing crops that are mainly for export, while field cultivation involves the preparation of agricultural lands and undertaking modifications, such as the cultivation of beds to ease crop management.

 In soil-based agriculture, different types of soils are used to grow different crops.
 For instance, root crops grow better in fine soils because such soils allow for better root growth.

 In ancient times, fertilizers were not applied to soil crops.
 Today, limited agricultural space has made it difficult for people to rotate crops, so growing spaces get fully rehabilitated.
 To increase yields, farmers must now use agrochemicals on agricultural fields to enhance soil fertility so crops get the nutrients they need to grow.

 Soilless agriculture is a method of growing crops in mineral solutions packed with nutrients.
 The composition of mineral solutions depends on the crop under cultivation.
 Ideally, mineral solutions contain essential cations and anions, namely magnesium, calcium, potassium, sulfates and nitrates.